Admissions Information for Transfer Students

 *While not required to start the MACS major, students are encouraged to complete either BIOL 205 & 206 or PHYS 162 & 163 prior to starting the core courses.

-To determine how courses will transfer to Western Washington University, Western has created a website to help students determine how each of the courses transfer to Western.
+To determine how courses will transfer to Western Washington University, Western has created a Transfer Equivalency Guide.
 This guide includes course equivalency information for community colleges and public baccalaureate institutions in Washington State, excluding The Evergreen State College.